 $Folder2Files = Get-ChildItem -Path $Folder2Path

-Now, we'll need to compare them.
-A great PowerShell cmdlet to do this is Compare-Object.
-Compare-Object allows you to specify two different collections.
+Now, you must compare the contents of both folders.
+A great PowerShell cmdlet to do this is Compare-Object, which allows you to specify two different collections.
 It will then look at each one and output which items are in the difference collection and which items in the reference collection are different.

 Compare-Object -ReferenceObject $Folder1Files -DifferenceObject $Folder2Files

-In the example, we created a dummy file in $Folder1 and now you can see the folders are out of sync.
+In that example, you created a dummy file in $Folder1, making the folders out of sync.
 Compare-Object shows that newfile1234.xml is in $Folder1 but not in $Folder2.
-We now need to copy whatever files Compare-Object finds to the folder that doesn't contain the file.
-To do this, we'll have to create a script like the following.

-What about file removals?
-Let’s say a file is removed from one of the folders and you’d like to remove the file in the other folder rather than copy the new one over?
+You may need to remove files.
+Let’s say a file is removed from one of the folders and you’d like to remove the file in the other folder instead of copying over the new file.

-In this example, we removed a file from $Folder2 and you can see that Compare-Object can tell this.
-Now we'd like to remove that same file from $Folder1.
+In this example, we’ll remove a file from $Folder2, and you can see that Compare-Object can spot the file to be removed.

 PowerShell helps you maintain accuracy and consistency across your data by creating customizable scripts that manage and sync data between folders.